Skip to content

 • Systems where Docker isn't available

-• Quick testing without dependencies
+• Quick testing without building from source

 Get Started: Binary Installation Guide →

-# Linux/macOS
+# Linux/macOS (x64 example)

 curl -L -o torrentarr https://github.com/Feramance/Torrentarr/releases/latest/download/torrentarr-linux-x64